-In December 2023, the Company received a 75% interest in an entity which owns a newly constructed industrial property as part of the negotiated settlement of a delinquent commercial mortgage loan.
-The entity was determined to be a VIE but the Company was not determined to be the primary beneficiary; as a result, the investment in the entity is considered an equity method investment.
-During the three and six months ended June 30, 2024, the Company recorded a \$0.2 million and \$0.7 million loss, respectively, based on updated valuations of the property, which the Company entered into an agreement to sell in May 2024.
-The entity accounts for this commercial REO similarly to the manner in which the Company accounts for its residential REO.
-The entity does not own any other significant assets or carry any significant liabilities and the property is currently vacant and considered held-for-sale.
+In the third quarter of 2024, the Company received 75% and 49% interests, respectively, in two VIEs through foreclosure of a multifamily property and a senior living facility underlying delinquent commercial mortgage loans.
+Each of these entities was determined to be a VIE but the Company was not determined to be the primary beneficiary; as a result, the investments in the entities are considered equity method investments.
+Each entity accounts for its respective commercial REO property (the "Commercial REO") similarly to the manner in which the Company accounts for its residential REO.
+The entities generally do not own any other significant assets or carry any significant liabilities, except that two entities contain properties encumbered by third-party financing.
+The properties foreclosed in 2024 are considered held-for-investment.